Trifolium macrocephalum

 Trifolium macrocephalum is a species of clover known by the common name largehead clover or bighead clover native to the Great Basin region of the western United States.

 Description

 Trifolium macrocephalum is a rhizomatous perennial herb taking an upright form.
 The herbage is hairy.
-The leaves are made up of, theoretically 3, but usually from, 5 to 9 thick oval leaflets each measuring up to 2.5 centimeters in length and have short teeth at their margins and often a pale transverse mark.
+The leaves are made up of, theoretically 3, but usually from 5 to 9 thick oval leaflets.
+These are each up to 2.5 cm long and have short teeth at their margins and often a pale transverse mark.

-The inflorescence is crowded, egg-shaped and up to 5 or 6 centimeters long.
+The inflorescence is crowded, egg-shaped and up to 5 or 6 cm long.
 Each flower has a calyx of sepals with lobes narrowing into bristles which are coated in long woolly hairs.
 The flower corolla may be nearly 3 cm in length and is pink to lavender in color, or sometimes bicolored.
 It blooms early in spring.
 As both the Latin and common names suggest, the flower head is unusually large for a clover.